 - Open windows (if the outside air quality is better)

 Step 3: Learn how to keep your building healthy.

-Research more on how you can fundamentally strengthen the health of the building you live or work in.
+Research more on how you can fundamentally strengthen the health of the building you live or work in and pass this on to your boss.
 Learning about the nine foundations of a healthy building is a good start.
-If you can, try to secure a Green Building certification for the place you work in.
+If you can, work with office management and try to secure a Green Building certification for the place you work in.

 The Added Pressures of COVID-19

 Office air quality monitoring is more important today than ever before.
 Companies are gradually beginning their re-entry into an office setting.
 After months of closing their doors due to the COVID-19 pandemic, employees gear up to get back to their desks.